Population III Gamma-Ray Bursts and Breakout Criteria for Accretion-Powered Jets: Result and Analysis

 where $n$ ($\approx 2.6$ for mpop3 and WR and $\approx 2.1$ for lpop3) is an index for the density profile of the stellar envelope,

 with the stellar radius $R_*$ \citep{1999ApJ...510..379M}.
-The prefactor $\lambda$ depends on the stellar radius, the core mass and the envelope mass \citep[see][]{2011ApJ...726..107S}, and is found to be of order unity, typically around $\lambda \sim 0.5$ for mpop3 according to \cite{2011ApJ...726..107S}.
-In this paper, we find that $\lambda \approx 1$ is suitable for explaining the numerical results of mpop3.
-The reason for the difference in $\lambda$ is that some of assumptions in \cite{2011ApJ...726..107S} are violated, that is, they assumed a conical jet propagation (i.e., $\theta_{op}$ is independent of the radius; see \cite{2011arXiv1103.5746}) and neglected the negative feedback from the cocoon to the accretion rate.
-The breakout condition is also not exactly the same between the analtic and numerical calculations.
+The prefactor $\lambda$ depends on the stellar radius, the core mass and the envelope mass, and is found to be typically around $\lambda \sim 3$ for mpop3 according to \cite{2011ApJ...726..107S} and Appendix \ref{sec:appendix_b}.
+In this paper, we find that $\lambda \approx 2$ is suitable for explaining the numerical results of mpop3.
+The reason of the difference in $\lambda$ is that some of the assumptions in \cite{2011ApJ...726..107S} are violated, that is, they assumed a conical jet propagation (i.e., $\theta_{op}$ is independent of the radius; see \citealt{2011PThPh.126..555I}) and neglected the negative feedback from the cocoon on the accretion rate.
+The breakout condition is also not exactly the same between the analytic and numerical calculations.
 Nevertheless it is encouraging that both results coincide within a numerical factor.

-In Figure \ref{f16} we present $\eta-\theta_{op}$ diagrams to compare our numerical results with the analytic criteria in Eq.~(\ref{eq:tff_tb}) (black solid line).
-The circles, triangles and crosses in this figure correspond to the column of ``\textit{Possibility of GRB}'' in Table~\ref{tab3}.
-We use $\lambda =$ 1.4, 1.2 and 1.0 for WR, lpop3 and mpop3, respectively.
-As we can see from Figure \ref{f16}, the analytical criteria in Eq. (\ref{eq:tff_tb}) and \cite{2011ApJ...726..107S} are useful to forecast the penetrability of the relativistic jet and the possible GRB production in massive star models.
+In Figure \ref{f20} we present $\eta-\theta_{op}$ diagrams to compare our numerical results with the analytic criteria in Eq.~(\ref{eq:tff_tb}) (black solid line).
+The circles, triangles and crosses in this figure correspond to the column of ``\textit{Possibility of GRB production}'' in Table~\ref{tab3}.
+We use $\lambda=2$ for all progenitor models.
+As we can see from Figure \ref{f20}, the analytical criteria in Eq. (\ref{eq:tff_tb}) and \cite{2011ApJ...726..107S} are useful to forecast the penetrability of the relativistic jet and the possible GRB production in massive star models.
 We can predict the parameter space where GRBs could occur in $\eta-\theta_{op}$ plane once we calibrate $\lambda$ with numerical simulations.
-We find $\lambda \sim 1$ in our simulations, so that we can transform Eq.~(\ref{eq:tff_tb}) into a much simpler form
+In addition, we find that the analytical critical curve can be approximated by a much simpler form for all current progenitors (WR, mpop3, lpop3) as

-This would be helpful for the study of the central engine to judge whether the jet really pierces the massive stellar envelope and produce GRBs or not.
-Note that the equation (\ref{eq:tff_tb}), i.e., $t_{ff}>t_b$ is just the necessary condition for the shock breakout.
-For example, a wide jet fails to breakout because the reverse shock wave does not propagate outward or the shocked matter cannot go sideways into the cocoon component.
-Nevertheless the criteria in Eq.~(\ref{eq:tff_tb}) is applicable to a wide range of parameters of interest.